pablodecm/phd_thesis/src/101_chapter_1.md

 have to realistic modelled using the a complete theoretical description of the New Physics scenario.
-While in general effective field theories are not renormalisable, observables and higher-order corrections can be computed, because the of the well-defined cutoff energy scale
+While in general effective field theories are not renormalisable, observables and higher-order corrections can be computed, because of the well-defined cutoff energy scale
 $\Lambda$.
-The best-known example of an EFT that has been used in practise is Fermi theory, which is a simplification to compute useful observables at low-energies $E \approx 10\ \textrm{MeV}$ rather than an extension of the SM, given that the detailed structure of electroweak
+The best-known example of an EFT that has been used in practice is Fermi theory, which is a simplification to compute useful observables at low-energies $E \approx 10\ \textrm{MeV}$ rather than an extension of the SM, given that the detailed structure of electroweak